streamr-dev/network/docs/docs/guides/become-an-operator.md

 You’ll need a bit of `MATIC` (the gas token of Polygon) in your node’s wallets as Streamr nodes that participate in sponsored streams will periodically make transactions.
 1 to 5 `MATIC` is recommended since the nodes will be making a few transactions per day.
 If the node runs out of gas while they’re a part of an active Sponsorship, then a penalty may be applied to your unclaimed earnings.
 See [Operator value maintenance](../streamr-network/network-roles/operators#operator-maintenance).

 ### Step 5: Fund your Operator
-At this point the Operator is paired with your funded node(s).
-Now you'll need to fund your Operator Contract with DATA tokens.
-There's no minimum amount but if you delegate too little, then your capacity to accept delegations will be limited since the owner of the Operator (you) must maintain at least a 10% owner stake in your Operator.
+Now, on your Operator page in the Streamr Hub UI, fund your Operator with DATA tokens (on Mumbai, TEST tokens).
+There's no minimum amount, but note that the more you fund, the more you can accept delegations.
+The owner (you) must have at least a 5% stake in the Operator.

 ### Step 6: Join sponsorships
 You’re now in a position to join Sponsorships.
 Go back to the Hub, go to Network -> Sponsorships and find a Sponsorship you want your Operator to start working on.
 Click the "Join as Operator" button and select your stake.
 Note there is a minimum stake of 5000 `DATA` tokens.